TraceTogether Privacy Safeguards

-TraceTogether is an app that can be downloaded voluntarily and facilitates the contact tracing process.
-With your consent, it exchanges encrypted and anonymised Bluetooth signals with nearby phones running the same app for up to 25 days.
+Both the App and the Token can be used voluntarily and it facilitates the contact tracing process.
+With your consent, it exchanges encrypted and anonymised Bluetooth signals with nearby TraceTogether devices, and the Bluetooth data after 25 days is automatically deleted.

 The only identity data we store is:

-When you sign up, a random User ID is generated and associated with your mobile number and identification details.
-Your mobile number, identification details and User ID are stored in a secure server, and never shown to the public.
+When you sign up, a random User ID is generated and associated with your contact/mobile number and identification details.
+Your contact/mobile number, identification details, and User ID are stored in a secure server, and never shown to the public.

-TraceTogether uses Bluetooth to approximate your distance to other phones running the same app.
+TraceTogether uses Bluetooth to Approximate your distance to other TraceTogether devices.
 We do not collect data about your GPS location.
 Neither do we collect data about your WiFi or mobile network.

-When you are close to another phone running TraceTogether, both phones use Bluetooth to exchange a Temporary ID.
+When you are close to another TraceTogether device, both devices use Bluetooth to exchange a Temporary ID.
 This Temporary ID is generated by encrypting the User ID with a private key held by the Ministry of Health (MOH).
 It can only be decrypted by MOH, and does not reveal your identity or the other person's identity.

-Data about phones near you is stored securely on your phone, and will only be shared with MOH if you test positive for COVID-19, for the sole purpose of contact tracing.
+Data about devices near you is stored securely on your device, and will only be shared with MOH if you test positive for COVID-19, for the sole purpose of contact tracing.

-The anonymised Bluetooth data data stored on your phone after 25 days is automatically deleted.
+The anonymised Bluetooth data stored on your device after 25 days is automatically deleted.

-The Temporary ID that your phone exchanges with nearby phones is refreshed at regular intervals.
+The Temporary ID that your device exchanges with nearby devices is refreshed at regular intervals.
 The lack of a persistent identifier means it is impossible for third parties to identify or track you.

 You may request for your identification data to be deleted on our servers, unless your proximity data has already been uploaded as a confirmed case.

-We will then delete your mobile number, identification details and User ID from our server.
-This renders meaningless all data that your phone has exchanged with other phones, because that data will no longer be associated with you.
+We will then delete your contact/mobile number, identification details and User ID from our server.
+This renders meaningless all data that your device has exchanged with other devices, because that data will no longer be associated with you.

 Any data shared with MOH will only be used solely for contact tracing of persons possibly exposed to COVID-19.

-You can also disable TraceTogether's functionality any time by turning the app's Bluetooth permissions off or deleting the app.
-If contact tracing is required for a future outbreak, you will be prompted to enable permissions, or you can reinstall the app.
+For the App, you can also disable its functionality any time by turning the App's Bluetooth permissions off or deleting the App.
+If contact tracing is required for a future outbreak, you will be prompted to enable permissions, or you can reinstall the App.

-TraceTogether collects anonymised data about your device and app (e.g. device model, app version) to help us improve the app and provide a better user experience.
+The TraceTogether App collects anonymised data about your phone and App (e.g. device model, App version) to help us improve the App and provide a better user experience.